-The Project Advisory Committee will review these projects and the project prioritization.
+The Project Advisory Committee has reviewed these projects, and their input is reflected in the project prioritization in this memorandum.
 The next step will be to develop a financially-constrained list of projects based on future potential revenue sources for the projects.
-Technical Memorandum #5 will summarize the financially-constrained project list.
+Technical Memorandum 5 will summarize the financially-constrained project list.